 Amboseli National Park covers 392km² (151 sq mi) and is a core part of the much larger Greater Amboseli ecosystem.
 This huge 8,000 km2 (3,100 sq mi) ecosystem also covers Tsavo (East and West), Chyulu Hills National Park and Mount Kilimanjaro National Park in Tanzania.
 Plus everything in between.
 The glistening majestic snowcap of Mount Kilimanjaro dominates the landscape (see below).
 Consequently; it is one of the most popular national parks in Kenya.

-Amboseli offers a wide range of accommodation inside the park; as well as a number of small tented lodges just outside the park boundaries.
+Amboseli offers a wide range of accommodation inside the park.
+As well as a number of small tented lodges just outside the park boundaries.

 Amboseli National Park safari activities